 Create a Familiar Environment: Your loved one may feel more comfortable and happier in a familiar environment.
 You can surround them with things they like and recognize, such as photos, paintings, or books.
 You can also play their favorite music or movies.
 You can use cues like labels, signs, or colors to help them find their way around the house.

 Utilize a Whiteboard: A whiteboard can be a useful tool to help your loved one stay oriented and organized.
 You can write down the daily schedules, such as breakfast, lunch, dinner, and activities.
 You can also write down essential information, such as names, phone numbers, or addresses.
 You can also write notes, such as messages, reminders, or compliments.
 You can place the whiteboard in a visible place, such as the kitchen or the living room.
-You can update the whiteboard daily and it with your loved one.
+You can update the whiteboard daily and review it with your loved one.

 Responding to Repetitive Questions

 Repetitive questions are common in people with dementia.
 They may ask the same question repeatedly because they forget the answer or are looking for comfort and security.
-Repetitive questions can be challenging for caregivers, but there are ways to respond with and kindness.
+Repetitive questions can be challenging for caregivers, but there are ways to respond with compassion and kindness.
 Use the following strategies to respond to repetitive questions:

 Remain Calm: When your loved one asks the same question repeatedly, you may feel frustrated or annoyed.
 But try to stay calm and patient.
 Remember that they are not doing it on purpose.
 They are trying to make sense of their world and cope with their condition.
 Approach the situation with a calm demeanor to prevent escalation of anxiety.
 Don’t show your anger or irritation.
 Don’t argue or scold them.
 Take a deep breath and smile.